Hakeem Olajuwon: Post-championship period (1995–2001)

+Pippen was traded to the Portland Trail Blazers shortly before the start of the 1999–2000 season.
+Houston began to rebuild, bringing in fast-paced league newcomers Shandon Anderson, Cuttino Mobley, and Steve Francis to attempt to stabilize an aging Olajuwon–Barkley duo, both of whom preferred a slower paced offence.
+Despite this, the Rockets began the season 2–10, including a 0–6 home stretch, and ended the season with their first losing record since 1984.
+Olajuwon missed 38 games due to recovery from a sports hernia and respiratory issues.
+Barkley, who missed a majority of the season due to injury, retired thereafter.
+With his contract expiring, Olajuwon initially opted to retire at the end of the 2000–01 season.
+He missed 12 games following a December 21, 2000 injury he sustained to his right knee during a matchup against the Lakers.
+A blood condition he was delt in March 2001 threatened to end his career, but was cleared to return later that month.
+The Rockets improved from the previous season with the addition of Maurice Taylor, and finished 45–37.
+Despite the improvement, they again missed the playoffs as they were two-games short of the 8th-seed claimed by the Timberwolves.

 Toronto Raptors (2001–2002)

-Houston began to rebuild, bringing in young guards Cuttino Mobley and 2000 NBA co-Rookie of the Year Steve Francis.
 On August 2, 2001, after refusing a $13 million deal with the Rockets, Olajuwon was traded to the Toronto Raptors for draft picks (the highest of which was used by Houston to draft Boštjan Nachbar at #15 in the 2002 NBA draft), with the player having a three-year contract that would give him $18 million.
 In his first game with the Raptors, he scored 11 points in just 22 minutes of playing time against the Magic.
 Olajuwon averaged career lows of 7.1 points and 6.0 rebounds per game in what would be his final season in the NBA, as he decided to retire in the fall of 2002, due to a back injury.
 Olajuwon retired as the all–time league leader in total blocked shots with 3,830, although shot-blocking did not become an official statistic until the 1973–74 NBA season.

 Shortly after his retirement, his No. 34 jersey was retired by the Rockets.
 For his NBA career, Olajuwon averaged 21.8 points on 51% shooting, 11.1 rebounds, 2.5 assists, and 3.1 blocks in 1,238 career games.